Visa Policy of China

 Can I get a China visa upon landing?

 China can issue a visa on arrival at Shenzhen, Zhuhai, Xiamen, and Hainan, but not for all countries.
 The rules change every now and then, thus VOA is not recommended.
 To guarantee you a smooth trip, get your China visa in advance.
 In addition to the cities mentioned above, other port cities also issue VOA but only in urgent situations.

-1. Prepare your documents: passport, application form, passport-style photo, travel itinerary, invitation letter, etc.
+1. Prepare your documents: passport, visa application form, travel itinerary, invitation letter, etc.

 See more details: